eternnoir/pyTelegramBotAPI/README.md

 *Note: 4200 is an example port*

 ### Asynchronous TeleBot
 New: There is an asynchronous implementation of telebot.
-It is more flexible.
 To enable this behaviour, create an instance of AsyncTeleBot instead of TeleBot.
 ```python
 tb = telebot.AsyncTeleBot("TOKEN")